Brawdunoir/dionysos-server-websocket/README.md

 # Just looking for the API
-If you are developing a client for dionysos and are looking for the API, head over the wiki !
+If you are developing a client for dionysos and are looking for the API, head over the [docs](dionysos-server.rtfd.io) !